Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 1. Open the repository via the URL [aka.ms/CARML](https://aka.ms/CARML)

     <img src="./media/PreReqGitHub/carmlMain.png" alt="Repository main" height="200">

 1. On the overview page, select the `<> Code` button to the right, and select the `Download ZIP` button in the opening pop up to trigger the repository to be downloaded as a compressed file.

     <img src="./media/Lab1%20-%20First%20Solution/downloadZip.png" alt="Download zip" height="300">

-1. Following the download, navigate to the downloaded file and extract it to a location of your choice (for example `C:/dev/CARML/lab1`)
+1. Following the download, navigate to the downloaded file and extract it to a location of your choice (for example `C:/path/to/the/folder`)

     <img src="./media/Lab1%20-%20First%20Solution/../Lab1%20-%20First%20Solution/downloadedZip.png" alt="Downloaded zip" height="80">

+    1. Alternative method would be to use GIT `code git clone https://github.com/Azure/ResourceModules.git </path/to/the/folder>`

+1. Next, navigate to the extracted folder using a terminal of your choice. `code cd </path/to/the/folder>`

-1. Next, navigate to the inside of the expanded folder, perform a right-click and select `Open in Windows Terminal` to open a new PowerShell session with the path set to the current folder
+    1. With Windows Terminal, you can navigate to the folder and right click to select the option `Open in Windows Terminal` to open a new Windows Terminal session with the path set to the current folder.

     <img src="./media/PreReqGitHub/localTerminalOpen.png" alt="Open local terminal" height="230">

-2. Next, just type & execute the command `code ./ResourceModules` to open Visual Studio Code in the extracted repository folder
+1. Next, just type & execute the command `code ./ResourceModules` to open Visual Studio Code in the extracted repository folder

     <img src="./media/Lab1%20-%20First%20Solution/downloadedCARML.png" alt="CARML folder in VSCode" height="450">